franzi-sm/Airbnb-Group-Project-Paris/README.md

 # Airbnb-Group-Project-Paris
 This university group project focused on a business case for Airbnb listings in Paris.
-During the project, the scope shifted toward the pricing data that was available at the time, as newer datasets from Inside Airbnb no longer include this information.

 The project started with data cleaning and enrichment in Python, followed by geographical mapping, clustering of host characteristics and listing features.
 Afterwards, the data model was developed in Microsoft Power BI using Power Query and completed with an interactive visualization layer.
-The project was later further refined with a stronger focus on the pricing component and pricing-related insights.

 Business Case